jschuett/TPF-JAM-TOOLS/README.md

 4. by Mail invitation from 'Bandleader', you get all the needed information, like server address, room, and link to Livelab
 6. open Reaper, then choose "Setting" -> "Device" and select your 'Aggregate TPF-JAM-TOOL'.
 7. the left toolbar of the Reaper template contains all the necessary functions for a telematic connection.
+8. do not forget to unmute your local microphone (your microphone is muted by default).
-8. press the button 'tpf-client on'
+9. press the button 'tpf-client on'
-9. go to Settings in 'tpf-client', and configure the audio backend according to your Aggregate.
+10. go to Settings in 'tpf-client', and configure the audio backend according to your Aggregate.

 <img width="620" alt="Bildschirmfoto 2024-06-13 um 15 43 45" src="https://github.com/jschuett/tpf-jam-reaper-tool/blob/main/Pictures/tpf-client.png">

 11. before connecting to the server, check your inputs in Reaper and unmute your local inputs 1 and 2 (the channels in tpf-client are green flickering)
 12. to connect to the server, click the top left square in the tpf-client.
 If connected, it will turn blue.
 13. one by one, all fellow musicians/locations will appear.
 You can connect by clicking the square on the left.
 You should now hear them all.